3tty0n/code-example-for-the-trace/md/01_introduction.md

 --
 - .green[Easy]: interpreter

-  - straightforward
+  - straightforward techniques

---
 - .red[Hard]: just-in-time compiler

   - complicated techniques

----

-# Introduction: What is PyPy?

 --

-## Solve the implementation problem
+## PyPy: Solve the implementation problem

 - Aim to be the __environment__ for writing _flexible implementations_ of dynamic languages

---

-## Solve the speed promblem

-- Get better the performance with Tracing JIT compiler*

-.footnote[.red.bold[*] Main point in this seminar]

 ---
-class: center, middle, inverse

 # Demo for the PyPy